mikeg2/PubNub-Tron/README.md

 #PubNub Tron

 A two-player implementation of Tron using PubNub and CreateJs.
 Since I only have access to one computer, I haven't been able to thoroughly bug test on multiple devices.
 As this was my first time using PubNub, I underestimated its latency.
-Latency problems in the game could easily be fixed by using PubNub to broker a websocket instead of using PubNub directly.
+Latency problems in the game could easily be fixed by using PubNub to broker a websocket connection instead of using PubNub directly for game events.

 #Code Structure
 PubNub Tron has two main parts: